apache/druid/docs/ingestion/input-sources.md

 ## Delta Lake input source

-:::info
+:::info Required extension
-To use the Delta Lake input source, load the extension [`druid-deltalake-extensions`](../development/extensions-contrib/delta-lake.md).
+To use the Delta Lake input source, load the extension [`druid-deltalake-extensions`](../development/extensions-contrib/delta-lake.md) in your `common.runtime.properties` file.
 :::

 You can use the Delta input source to read data stored in a Delta Lake table.
 For a given table, the input source scans